Takadenoshi/sse-presentation/presentation/source.md

 # Reconnection (1)

-By default*, EventSource consumers will reconnect if the connection is interrupted.
+EventSource consumers will reconnect* if the connection is interrupted.

+Default reconnection timeout ~ 3-5 s.

 <sup>\* _with implementation-specific caveats_</sup>

-The default reconnection timeout is up to each browser (empirically: between 3-5 s.)

 ## Custom timeouts